aki-null/epsilon-script/README.md

 ## On Heap Allocations

-Heap allocations (GC alloc) is typically a major concern for games.
+Heap (GC) allocations are typically a concern for games.

-EpsilonScript prevents GC allocations as much as possible, and tries to not GC alloc after compilation.
-However, there are cases where this cannot be prevented.
+EpsilonScript avoids GC allocations after compilation.
+However, there are a few exceptions where allocations must happen.

 ### String concatenations